 DepartmentsThis is how we're organized

-The Museum’s five curatorial departments represent the dynamic range of the collection.
+The Museum’s 6 curatorial departments and its conservation department represent the dynamic range of the collection.

-- Digital There's one object from this department involving 5 people.
+- Digital There are 1 objects from this department involving 5 people.

 - Conservation The Conservation department supports the Curatorial Division as well as the Exhibitions and Registrar Departments to preserve the museum’s collection and loaned objects while on exhibition and in storage.
 The Conservators analyze and treat objects to maximize their longevity, aesthetic quality, and technical interpretation.